frc5024/InfiniteRecharge/README.md

 *FIRST* provides us with a few useful documents containing information about the competition.
 For convenience, the two most important of these are included in this repo in the `docs/gameseason` folder.
 The following links will bring you to the rest of the needed files.
 Make sure to keep a copy of these on your computer at all times, we reference them a lot.

 These files are usually password-protected.
-The password is: `UNKNOWN`
+The password is: `R!$E2geTHeR#2020`

  - _Game animation_
  - [Game manual](https://firstfrc.blob.core.windows.net/frc2020/Manual/2020FRCGameSeasonManual.pdf)